What is a theory? Theories exist to explain phenomena, and the theoretical framework is the structure that supports a theory of a research study.

 The purpose of the project is to test the research skills the student has acquired at university.

 If a student writes a college thesis or dissertation, they will have to know how to write a literature review – a survey of scholarly sources.
-These can be journal articles or books.
-Like with any academic text, the review will need an introduction, body and conclusion.
+These can journal articles or books.
+Like with any academic text, the review will need an introduction, body, and conclusion.

 To select the best suited theoretical framework for your dissertation research: